lewpar/CloudBuild/README.md

 This is an assessment project for my CyberSecurity Cloud unit.

 This deploys:
-- A VPC with 1 public subnet.
+- A VPC with 1 public subnet and 2 private subnets.
 - An EC2 instance as a web server.
 - An RDS instance that allows connection from the EC2 instance.